tylerharter/cs320/f20/p6/README.md

 `('milwaukee', 58.1294187021073)`

-Here, we're grabbing the 7 snapshots of Madison, and counting what percent of the area is coded between 21 ("Developed, Open Space") and 24 ("Developed, High Intensity").

-Once you have that working, explore other trends by making more calls.
-For example, what is happening to farming in the Madison area (codes 81 and 82)?
-How do the development trends in Madison compare to those in Milwaukee?

 These are the city names in the dataset: madison, milwaukee, greenbay, kenosha, racine, appleton, waukesha, oshkosh, eauclaire, janesville.
-Play around with different trends for various cities and see if you find any surprising developments.

 # Individual Part (25%)